-GENERAL REQUIREMENTS - All maps, plans and profiles shall be presented on good quality white prints and shall be not more than thirty-six {36} inches long or twenty-four {24) inches wide.
+GENERAL REQUIREMENTS - All maps, plans and profiles shall be presented on good quality white prints and shall be not more than thirty-six {36} inches long or twenty-four {24} inches wide.
 Three sets of the following information should be provided.
 All such prints shall bear the following information:

-BASIC INFORMATION- All sheets must contain the following basic information (if applicable): Name of the proposed subdivision.
-2. Name and address of property owner and applicant.
-Name, address and telephone number of person or firm preparing pre- application plan and/or materials.
-Date of plan/materials preparation, with revision date(s) if applicable.
+BASIC INFOR MATION- All sheets must contain the following basic information (if applicable): 1 Name of the proposed subdivision.
+2 Name and address of property owner and applicant.
+3 Name, address and telephone number of person or firm preparing pre- application plan and/or materials.
+4 Date of plan/materials preparation, with revision date(s) if applicable.
 Graphic scale and true north arrow on any graphic representations.
-Tax Assessor's Map and Lot number(s) of the land being subdivided.
-Zoning identified for each parcel on all plan materials and listed in any narrative materials, including any applicable overlay districts.
+5, Tax Assessor's Map and Lot number(s) of the land being subdivided.
+6 Zoning identified for each parcel on all plan materials and listed in any narrative materials, including any applicable overlay districts.
 Zoning district boundary lines must also be shown.
-Perimeter boundary lines of the subdivision drawn so as to distinguish them from other property lines.
-Location, width and names of existing streets within and immediately adjacent to the parcel being subdivided.
-Names of abutting property owners and property owners immediately across any adjacent streets; with plat and lot numbers also indicated.
-10 Location of proposed roads, building lots, and open space.
-SITE CONTEXT PLAN: Shall be drawn to a scale of one-inch equals 500 feet or as necessary to show the area within one-half mile of the subdivision parcel(s) and superimposed on an aerial photograph.
-The use of readily available GIS information from the town and the state may be acceptable.
-1. Basic information from the above checklist as applicable.
-2. The locations of all streets with street names labeled.
-Existing lot lines in the vicinity of the proposed development as determined by the scale of the plan.
-4. Open spaces, conservation areas, and parks.
+7. Perimeter boundary lines of the subdivision drawn so as to distinguish them from other property lines.
+8, Location, width and names of existing streets within and immediately adjacent to the parcel being subdivided.
+9 Names of abutting property owners and property owners immediately across any adjacent streets; with plat and lot numbers also indicated.
+10 Location of proposed roads, building lots, and open space. the area within FPLAN: Shall be drawn to a scale of one-inch equals 500 feet or as necessary to shown one-half mile of the subdivision parcel(s) and superimposed on an aerial photograph. dily available GIS information from the town and the state may be acceptable.
+1 Basic information from the above checklist as applicable.
+2 The locations of all streets with street names labeled.
+3 Existing lot lines in the vicinity of the proposed development as determined by the scale of the plan.
+4 Open spaces, conservation areas, and parks.
 5 Wetlands, rivers, vernal pools, and streams.
-6 Name of the watershed(s) within which the site lies.
+6, Name of the watershed(s) within which the site lies.
 Where there is more than one watershed on the site, approximate topographic divides shall be shown.
 7 For each watershed on the site, the presence of any impairment listing on the most recent federal/state-level 303(d) list of impaired waters.
-8 Agricultural areas.
-9 State natural diversity database areas.
-10 Flood plains or flood hazard areas.
-11 Significant public facilities.
-12 Coastal features.
-13 Locations of archaeological resources as available from the most recent State GIS data.
-14 On-site soils as mapped by the Soil Conservation Service or a qualified Soil Scientist.
-15. Topography at a minimum of 5-foot contour intervals.